mlin/GenomicSQLite/docs/bindings.md

 This helper generates a text [URI](https://www.sqlite.org/uri.html) based on the given filename, which tells SQLite how to open it with the compression layer activated.
 Call it on your `:memory:` connection.

 `config_json` is the text of a JSON object containing keys and values for the several tuning options shown in the Programming Guide.
 Any supplied settings are merged into a hard-coded default JSON, so it's only necessary to specify values that need to be overridden, and fine to pass `'{}'` if there are none.
-The Connect method should allow the caller to supply these optional arguments in some linguistically natural way, then take care of formulating the JSON object from them.
+The Open method should allow the caller to supply these optional arguments in some linguistically natural way, then take care of formulating the JSON text.

 You can access the hard-coded defaults with `SELECT genomicsqlite_default_config_json()`, which may be useful to determine the available keys.
 (For example, the Python bindings use this to distinguish the GenomicSQLite options from other optional arguments meant to be passed through to SQLite.)

 #### 2. Call `sqlite3_open()` using the connection string

-Give the URI connection string to the normal SQLite open/connect method.
+Give the URI connection string to the normal SQLite open method.
 You must set the `SQLITE_OPEN_URI` flag or equivalent for this to work.

-The Connect method should pass other flags based on optional arguments in the same way as the existing SQLite3 wrapper.
-If the caller requested a read-only connection, Connect can either set `SQLITE_OPEN_READONLY` or append `&mode=ro` to the connection string.
+The Open method should pass other flags based on optional arguments in the same way as the existing SQLite3 wrapper.
+If the caller requested a read-only connection, Open can either set `SQLITE_OPEN_READONLY` or append `&mode=ro` to the connection string.

 #### 3. Generate tuning script with `SELECT genomicsqlite_tuning_sql(config_json)`